• Skip to main content

 So, let’s take a look at the new Legion of Everblight models.

 ABSYLONIA, DAUGHTER OF EVERBLIGHT: Absylonia comes with plenty of ways to enhance Legion’s powerful arsenal of warbeasts.
 First, her warbeasts can charge or make power attacks without being forced.
 Second, if Absylonia kills something, those warbeasts get +2 SPD and +2 MAT.
 Third, her feat hands out +2 STR, Flight, and Reach to her battlegroup.
 Fourth, she can heal her entire battlegroup for d3+1 damage points at a cost of 2 Fury.
 That’s enough to guarantee every warbeast has every aspect active.
-Fifth, she can hand out Return Fire at 1 Fury per cast to allow her warbeasts to … return fire.
-Sixth, she can Fortify a model in her battlegroup with +2 ARM.
+Fifth, she can hand out Return Fire at 1 Fury per cast to allow her warbeasts to

 Oh yeah, Absylonia comes stocked with ways to make warbeasts an absolutely terror.
 She can also Teleport up to 8” away, which allows her to be played more aggressively, moving forward to get a kill in, then teleporting out of danger.
 She is an incredibly focused warlock, with basically nothing to give supporting infantry.
 But with a list of enhancements like the one above, why waste points on infantry?